orbingol/NURBS-Python/docs/file_formats.rst

 OBJ Format
 ==========

-You may use :py:func:`.save_obj()` function to export a NURBS surface as a Wavefront .obj file.
+You may use :py:func:`.export_obj()` function to export a NURBS surface as a Wavefront .obj file.

 Example 1
 ---------